-Wax: You’re quite open about not having any musical experience at all, so I’d be really interested to know how events transpired which lead you to becoming a member of Dry Cleaning.
+Wax: You’re quite open about not having much musical experience, so I’d be really interested to know how events transpired which lead you to become a member of Dry Cleaning.

 Florence Shaw: In terms of how I joined, it was kind of like an experiment.
 I think it was a bit of a perfect storm with Tom (Dowse, guitarist) knowing me from art school and thinking, “oh, maybe Florence would write some interesting lyrics.”